The kind of European places I want to keep writing about

 5. Nantes: A city shaped by invention

-Nantes is in the Loire region of France and about four hours south-west of Paris.
+Nantes is in the Loire region of France.
+It’s about four hours southwest of Paris.
 It’s one of France’s most creative cities.
 Once a major port, it has reinvented itself through bold cultural projects, most famously the mechanical creatures of Les Machines de l’Île.
 No trip to Nantes would be complete without saying hi to L’Éléphant, and yes, you can ride him too, as I did.
 There’s also the carousel with layers of mythical creatures and more demonstrations inside of yet more extraordinary machines.
-If, like me, you fall completely in love with these mechanical marvels, I’d also recommend Toulouse where you can meet their extended family and continue your trip into this Jules Verne inspired fantasy world,
+If, like me, you fall completely in love with these mechanical marvels, I’d also recommend Toulouse, where you can meet their extended family and continue your trip into this Jules Verne-inspired fantasy world.

 And there’s more.
 Back in reality, Nantes offers elegant architecture, generous green spaces, and a relaxed riverside atmosphere.
 It’s a refined city with a royal palace, the Château des Ducs de Bretagne, a striking cathedral, and excellent food, wine, and shopping.
 It’s definitely a place worthy of more than a quick visit.